IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 .. note::

-   There are other components in a :hsobj:`Plutus.Contract.Test.ContractModel.NoLockedFundsProof`, which we will see later; we can ignore them for now, but we do need to take suitable default values from :hsobj:`Plutus.Contract.Test.ContractModel.defaultNLFP` in the definition above.
+   There are other components in a :hsobj:`Plutus.Contract.Test.ContractModel.Interface.NoLockedFundsProof`, which we will see later; we can ignore them for now, but we do need to take suitable default values from :hsobj:`Plutus.Contract.Test.ContractModel.Interface.defaultNLFP` in the definition above.

-and we can test them together using :hsobj:`Plutus.Contract.Test.ContractModel.checkNoLockedFundsProof`
+and we can test them together using :hsobj:`Plutus.Contract.Test.ContractModel.Interface.checkNoLockedFundsProof`

 .. literalinclude:: Escrow3.hs
    :start-after: START prop_NoLockedFunds